Last Updated on 24. February 2026 by Andi

 Repentance and Turning to God

-Jesus Himself emphasized repentance as the prerequisite for salvation: “Unless you repent, you will all likewise perish” (Luke 13:5, ESV).
-Peter proclaimed in Acts 3:19: “Repent therefore, and turn back, that your sins may be blotted out.”
-Repentance is therefore more than the confession of individual sins—it is the radical turning of a sinner toward God, acknowledging His sovereignty and grace.
+Jesus emphasized repentance as the prerequisite for salvation: “Unless you repent, you will all likewise perish” (Luke 13:5, ESV).
+Peter urged in Acts 3:19 “Repent therefore, and turn back, that your sins may be blotted out.”
+Repentance is more than confessing individual sins.
+It is a radical turn toward God’s grace.

 The Basis of Forgiveness